-An Individual Healthcare Plan - see Department for Education's Template A - will be used to record the support of an individual pupil for their medical condition.
-The IHCP is developed with the pupil (where appropriate), parent/carer, designed named member of school staff, specialist nurse (where appropriate) and relevant healthcare services.
-Appendix 1 is a Department for Education model flowchart for an IHCP.
+Where children have ongoing medical conditions requiring support in school beyond routine administration of temporary prescribed medication, an Individual Healthcare Plan - see Department for Education's Template A - will be used to record the individual support required.
+The SENCo will coordinate the completion (or review of IHCPs set by medical professionals) and appropriate sharing of the IHCP on behalf of the school in partnership with the pupil where appropriate, parent/carer, school nurse, specialist nurse (where appropriate) and relevant healthcare services.
+The DfE's model process in Appendix 1 will be followed.